spicybung/DemonFF/README.md

 ## Features

-- **Renderware Compatibility**: DemonFF is tailored to work seamlessly with Renderware DFF files, offering support for various versions and features.
+- **Renderware Compatibility**: DemonFF is planned to work with all Renderware DFF files, offering support for various versions and features.

-- **Blender Integration**: Integrate DemonFF directly into Blender, making it an integral part of your modeling and animation workflow.

-- **Export and Import**: Easily export your Blender models to DFF format and import existing DFF files into Blender for further editing.
+- **Export and Import**: Easily export your Blender models, maps, etc and import existing DFF files into Blender for further editing.

-- **Collision Editing**: Streamline collision model editing, as well as importing and exporting.
+- **Collision Editing**: Whether your workload is large or small, streamline collision model editing, as well as importing and exporting.

 - **Animation Editing**: Import and export .IFP animation files from Grand Theft Auto, and modify them or create your own.